SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/add-dependency.md

 5. Paste the copied code in the terminal and click the enter key.

-6. Select the relevant org and enter.

-7. Select the created space and enter.
+6. Select Cloud Foundry space created in [Exercise 1 Step 1: Create Cloud Foundry Space](./create-space.md).

 ## Setup initial data for Incident Management Application